 Off Season Scouting

 Successfully locating bass in deeper water will vary by the season.
+The water temperature will greatly affect the best time to fish for bass.
 There are times in the year when bass will simply not be in deep water and using drop shot fish rig for bass is not a productive technique.
 However, the fish do not have to be deep in order to mark productive spots for the rest of the year.
 Spending time in the spring and fall, when the fish are typically shallow, will pay dividends down the road.
 Locating and marking structure this time of the year will give you a starting point when summer arrives.
 You can return to the waypoints and begin to break them down a little more.
 With fish moving off-shore in the summer, your waypoints may or may not have fish.
 You can either see fish on the fish finder, or begin fishing to see if what you have marked is holding fish.